LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 -	Transposing data from row to column into a new sheet.
 -	Clean the dataset: deleting Quarters(column), Total by Quarters(row), Total by Years, and adding the year to the months.
 -	Format the dataset: add the year to the month to make it consistent.

+Asylum Seekers by Gender (Jan 2015- Nov 2023)
+- Filtering Asylum-PT_Gender dataset by Gender excluding 'Total’, and 'Blanks'.
+-	Transposing data from row to column into a new sheet.
+-	Clean the dataset: deleting Quarters(column), Total by Quarters(row), Total by Years, and adding the year to the months.
+-	Format the dataset: add the year to the month to make it consistent.

+Asylum Seekers by Age Group (Jan 2015- Nov 2023)
+- Filtering Asylum-PT_Gender dataset by Province/Territory excluding 'Total’, and 'Blanks'.
+-	Transposing data from row to column into a new sheet.
+-	Clean the dataset: deleting Quarters(column), Total by Quarters(row), Total by Years, and adding the year to the months.
+-	Format the dataset: add the year to the month to make it consistent.

 ### Working Datasets